Table of Contents

 To enforce safety in this language, three main components have to be investigated—types, resources, and memory.

 In general, two approaches seemed to be common, either compile-time checking or runtime checking at the assembly level.

 With Move, a new approach has evolved, which is a median between the above two approaches, i.e., typed bytecode which is at a higher level than assembly and a lower level than source language.

 Even though Move enables on-chain verification of all the safety properties, this is not ideal for a highly utilized blockchain.
 Hence, off-chain static verification tools are also supported by Move, which will reduce the complexity of on-chain verification.

 Although Move is still in its early phases, it has already attracted a lot of interest from blockchain enthusiasts and developers.
 It is an appealing alternative for creating smart contracts thanks to its distinctive qualities, and the blockchain community will probably use it a lot.

-- Move may assist to lessen the number of attacks and security breaches that have plagued other blockchain networks, which is one of its potential advantages.
+Move may assist in lessening the number of attacks and security breaches that have plagued other blockchain networks, which is one of its potential advantages.
 This might increase the acceptance and application of blockchain technology in the future.

 Move could prove to be a programming language that can provide a safer, quicker, and easier way to write smart contracts.

 This will form the basis of a strong and vibrant developer ecosystem looking to build the next generation of Web3 applications to onboard a billion users.